lendway/Homepage-index.md/Research.md

 **Under Review**

-"An Empirical Test of How Thin Populist Appeals Increase Public Support for Demo- cratic Backsliding."
+"An Empirical Test of How Thin Populist Appeals Increase Public Support for Democratic Backsliding."
 (R&R at _Political Behavior_).